 Assessment of prior learning allows people to earn credit and recognition for the skills and knowledge they have already acquired.
 Generally, an assessment of prior learning occurs after the student has enrolled in an institution.
-If the assessment is provided without accompanying instruction in the subject area, mastery of the subject matter is understood to be a result of prior learning.
+If the student shows mastery of a subject by passing an assessment, then mastery is understood to be a result of prior learning.
 This assessment of prior learning should not be confused with assessments provided within a course of instruction, to provide opportunities for accelerated advancement through a course, as is possible in competency-based courses.